45 Clever Ways to Clean with Baking Soda

 To keep cockroaches and ants at bay, sprinkle a line of baking soda along basement windows and doorways.

 Generously sprinkle baking soda onto your driveway and sidewalk cracks to help discourage weeds.
-All these pantry ingredients help your garden grow.
+All these other pantry ingredients will help your garden grow too.

 Mix a generous amount of baking soda into the kitty litter box to help cut down on odor.